doo/scanbot-sdk-example-ios/README.md

+# Document scanner SDK and MRZ, QR code, barcode scanner

-# Example app for Scanbot SDK iOS
+## Scanbot SDK example apps for iOS

 This example app shows how to integrate the Scanbot SDK for iOS.